by James Wallace Harris, Sunday, March 15, 2020

 Last week I was lamenting I couldn’t find any shows to watch because my mind wouldn’t stick with anything for more than five minutes.
 Well, right after writing that I discovered a movie that grabbed my attention and wouldn’t let go — Abandon Ship! — a British film from 1957 originally entitled Saven Waves Away.
 I love movies about sinking ships, or people trapped on lifeboats or stranded on deserted islands.
 And Abandon Ship! is a humdinger.

 I caught Abandon Ship! on Turner Classic Movies.
-Unfortunately, it’s not for sale, rent, or to stream.
+Unfortunately, it’s not for sale, rent, or streaming.
 If you have YouTube TV it’s still available on video on demand until 3/18, and if you have TCM Watch, it might be available there.
-There is a low resolution (240p) version on YouTube to watch.
-It’s a shame such a great flick isn’t widely available — I’d love to own a Blu-ray copy and have friends over for a two-film festival with the other classic film about shipwreck survivors, Alfred Hitchcock 1944 film, Lifeboat.
+There is a 480p resolution version on YouTube to watch.
+It’s a shame such a great flick isn’t widely available — I’d love to own a Blu-ray copy and have friends over for a two-film festival with the other classic film about shipwreck survivors, Alfred Hitchcock’s 1944 film, Lifeboat.
 That’s an old favorite of mine.
 But then, maybe the lack of availability for Abandon Ship! is telling me something about my taste in films.

 Abandon Ship! is a gripping tale of a luxury liner striking an old mine and quickly sinking.
 The ship began with 1,157 passengers and crew, but only twenty-seven people survive.
 With only one lifeboat afloat, the captain’s launch, there’s only room for twelve to survive.
 Many of the survivors must cling to the side of the lifeboat in shark-infested waters.
 Tyrone Power plays Alec Holmes, the ship’s executive officer.
 Before the captain dies he tells Alec to save as many people as he can but warns he won’t be able to save them all.
 As the reality of their situation unfolds, Alec realizes he will have to condemn many to die, and does.
 The others consider his action murder even though they survive.